Experience Design Principles. What they are and why you need them.

 Each and everyday brands face an avalanche of situations that they need to respond to, often without any enduring guideposts to inform decision making.
 The result is that brands are failing to create positive, emotional experiences that engage people and drive customer loyalty.
 To succeed brand’s need to continually deliver new value to their audiences by considering the whole experience people have with them over time.
 It is no longer enough just to provide excellent functionality and usability (not to mention the explicit qualities of an appealing look and feel of a product or service).
 Brands need to create and deliver authentic meaning — and do so consistently across all their touchpoints.

-Have ever asked yourself: How can my organization keep a diverse range of products, experiences, and services recognizable, distinct and enjoyable?
+Have you ever asked yourself: How can my organization keep a diverse range of products, experiences, and services recognizable, distinct and enjoyable?

 If so, Experience Design Principles are a great place to start.

 An Experience Design Principle is a fundamental truth about the value your brand needs to present to your audience to deliver on its brand promise.
 They are a shared set of guideposts for the organization, used to inform the stakeholders responsible for new products, experiences, and service development on how your customer or end user should feel when interacting with your brand.
 Similar to brand pillars in the sense that they’re thematic, macro-level truths, but more action-oriented, they’re essentially cues for how you should design your brand’s touchpoints; this can be anything from the tactile feedback of a button on a product to an overarching strategy for a product portfolio.